Engelberg/data.union-find/README.md

 => (uf/connected? uf 2 4)
 false

+;; connected? assumes you are asking about keys it knows about.
+Here's the behavior if you give it a bad input.

 => (uf/connected? uf 1 9)
-nil   ; Returns nil in this case, because it doesn't know anything about 9
+false   ; Data structure doesn't know anything about 9

+=> (uf/connected? uf 9 9)
+true    ; Data structure doesn't know anything about 9, but 9=9, so returns true

 => (uf/contains-element? uf 1)
 true